BirkoRuzicka/Star-Trek-Dialogue-Analysis/README.md

 I analysed the transcripts of most Star Trek series for the ratio of male, female, and gender-neutral characters with speaking roles, as well as how many lines of dialogue are spoken by each gender.
 In particular, I focused on how this distribution changed over time.

-These are the series I included in the study:
+These are the series I included in the project:

 |title                               | abbreviation |&emsp; originally aired|
 :------------------------------------| ------------ | ---------------------:|